Malankara Metropolitan

-The Malankara Metropolitan, also known as the Metropolitan of Malabar, is an ecclesiastical title given to the head of the Malankara Syrian Church.
-It evolved from the sixteenth-century East Syriac metropolitans of India, who were also styled as the Metropolitan of Malabar.
-Since the division among Saint Thomas Christians following the Synod of Diamper in 1599, the title has been primarily associated with the Syriac branch from the West, commonly known as the Malankara Church.
-Among this group, the office of the Malankara Metropolitan became the continuation of the local dynastic Archdeaconate.
+The Malankara Metropolitan, also known historically as the Metropolitan of Malabar, is an ecclesiastical title traditionally associated with the head of the Malankara Syrian Church office.
+It was developed from the East Syriac metropolitans of India in the sixteenth century who were styled as Metropolitans of Malabar.
+Following the divisions among the Saint Thomas Christians, after the Synod of Diamper in 1599, the title became primarily associated with the West Syriac tradition, commonly known as the Malankara Church.
+Within this community, the office evolved as a continuation of the indigenous Archdeaconate that had long governed the local church.